Maus3rSR/Hajime/database/README.md

 Install & use the package https://github.com/sequelize/sequelize-auto

+**IMPORTANT**
-**IMPORTANT** Use `--skip-tables` options to skip `Formula` definition which won't change and contain manual updates.
-If you must update, do it manually according to the Sequelize documentation about model definition.
+- Use `--skip-tables` options to skip `Formula` definition which won't change and contain manual updates.
+If you must update, do it manually according to the Sequelize documentation about model definition
+- You should remove all `created_at`, `updated_at`, `deleted_at` fields from the definition, because it's manually handled by Sequelize, and it'll provide an notNull violation when you create an instance of the model

 ## Migrations (UNDER DEVELOPMENT...)